philippkeller/blog-random-howtos/tools/README-backlink-profile-posts.md

   --link "https://linktr.ee/jwengler"
 ```

-The script fetches lightweight homepage context, infers the product name, writes a post to `source/_posts`, and adds the linked hostnames to `nofollow.exclude`.
+The script fetches lightweight homepage context, infers the product name, writes a short post to `source/_posts`, and adds the linked hostnames to `nofollow.exclude`.

 Useful options: